ferfavela/codewars/README.md

 # codewars
 Where I put My Codewars Exercises.

-The Question of Each Exercise is in The Same Archive of the Solution
+The Question of Each Exercise is in The Same Archive of the Solution.